-One specific example/check-expect expression should suffice for this function.
+One example should suffice for this function.

 Skip a line, and write a comment noting that what follows are your expressions for:

 Using the design recipe, design a function that produces the average gas consumption (in milesper-gallon) used for a trip.
 (You'll need to consider: how many and what type of expressions should such a function expect, to be able to produce this average?)